XuPaperCup/WorldEdit-BE/README.md

 # This repository is a fork from SIsilicon/WorldEdit-BE.
 # The translation is suspended due to license distribution
-Since I do not know what commit on this translation is legal and illegal to do (which mean I don't know what I am allowed to do and what I am NOT allowed to do), I will stop updating this translation to prevent I done any not allowed action.
+Since I do not know what commit on this translation is legal and illegal to do (which mean I don't know what I am allowed to do and what I am NOT allowed to do), I will suspend updating this translation to prevent I done any not allowed action.
 ## This forked repository is working on
 +Chinese Traditional Language Support (Not Fully Supported) for WorldEdit: Bedrock Edition MCBE addon created by SIsilicon